 How Does Massachusetts Collect Indicator 14 Data?

-Starting in 2023, Massachusetts is moving to statewide data collection.
-This will give us a more comprehensive picture of the lives of our students with IEPs one year after they have left high school.
-This change to all-state data collection will improve Massachusetts' ability to disaggregate and analyze data in a statistically significant way and to better compare Indicator 14 data with graduation data (Indicator 1) and dropout data (Indicator 2).
+In 2023 Massachusetts moved to statewide data collection.
+This method provides a more comprehensive picture of the lives of our students with IEPs one year after they have left high school.
+This change to all-state data collection improves Massachusetts' ability to disaggregate and analyze data in a statistically significant way and to better compare Indicator 14 data with graduation data (Indicator 1) and dropout data (Indicator 2).

 Data collection occurs during the summer and early fall.
 Districts survey each former student with an IEP using the Massachusetts After High School Survey.
-The Department of Elementary and Secondary Education (DESE) offers the survey online in six languages, English, Spanish, Portuguese, Chinese, Haitian Creole, and Vietnamese.
+The Department of Elementary and Secondary Education (DESE) offers the survey online in seven languages: English, Spanish, Portuguese, Chinese, Haitian Creole, Cape Verdean Creole, and Vietnamese.

 What Are the Three Indicator 14 Measurements?